-- Blackboard: This is a web-enhanced course, and Blackboard will be used for communication of information and for selected assignments.
-Login instructions are on the Imperial Valley College homepage.
-For other questions, please contact the Blackboard support center: http://bbcrm.edusupportcenter.com/ics/support/default.asp?deptID=8543 - Library Services: There is more to our library than just books.
+- Canvas: This is a web-enhanced course, and Canvas will be used for communication, resources, and selected assignments.
+Login instructions are on the Imperial Valley College homepage. - Library Services: There is more to our library than just books.
 You have access to tutors in the learning center, study rooms for small groups, and online access to a wealth of resources.
 Note: There is a link to the library on the left hand menu of our Blackboard homepage.